VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/Usermods/README.md

 [## More Roboust Klicky Probe](./oc_geek/) by oc_geek

-Beefier column and revised holes for zip tie (was def too small); reduced height 1mm (was excess) Chanfered bottom in all direction (also sides) on the probe carriage Microswitch body exposed by a tiny bit
+Beefier column and revised holes for zip tie (was def too small); reduced height 1mm (was excess) Chamfered bottom in all direction (also sides) on the probe carriage Microswitch body exposed by a tiny bit

 [## Fixed gantry Klicky dock mount for Legacy](./Baltojikale/) by Baltojikale